Martin B-57 Canberra: Production arrangements

 The Canberra was a foreign aircraft, which meant its superiority in terms of performance did not guarantee political support in spite of the urgent need, particularly in light of there being several rival indigenous aircraft designs.
-There were also doubts about production availability with English Electric being able to mesh with USAF demands, as well as questions over continued spares support.
+There were also doubts about production availability with English Electric being able to mesh with USAF demands, as well as questions over spare parts.
 In March 1951, many of these questions were answered; with production lines already at full capacity meeting Royal Air Force orders and those emerging from other export customers, English Electric entered into discussions with Glenn L. Martin Company.
-It was proposed that Martin would receive a license to domestically build the Canberra in the United States.
+It was proposed that Martin would receive a license to build the Canberra in the United States.
 According to Gunston and Gilchrist, the Americanization of the Canberra program proved effective at dismissing much of the political opposition to the project.

 On 23 March 1951, the USAF issued a contract to Martin, requesting the manufacturing of an initial quantity of 250 Canberras, which had received the USAF designation B-57A (Martin internally designated the type as the Model 272).
 On 3 April 1951, English Electric and Martin both signed a formal licensing agreement to cover the Canberra's production.

 During August 1951, a second British-built Canberra (WD940) was flown to the US to act as a pattern aircraft for Martin, as well as to perform assorted trials and to support performance validation of airframe changes.
 On 21 December 1951, one of the British pattern aircraft (WD932) was lost in an accident; although this was subsequently discovered to be caused by incorrect fuel scheduling having led to the tail-heavy aircraft exceeding its design limits during a maneuver, the crash jeopardized the entire program and invigorated the anti-Canberra political opposition.
 The crash did lead to some design changes in the face of political pressure, but these were not implemented on the first 75 aircraft to be produced.